-I used example numbers here, but you can lookup your average expenses for these categories on your recent bank or credit card statements.
+I used example numbers here, but you can look up your average expenses for these categories on your recent bank or credit card statements.

 Continuing on to the next section, it’s time to add other monthly needs that you can’t live without, but have a less predictable dollar amount.
-Groceries, clothing, and gas, are common in this section of your budget.
+Groceries, clothing and gas are common in this section of your budget.

 Remember that there is no right or wrong answer with a budget, just what is right for you.
 Don’t judge your budget harshly based on these estimated numbers, and adjust the categories as needed to match your average spending.

-Add in Savings and Investment
+Step 4: Add in savings and investments

 There is a common saying in personal finance: pay yourself first.
 That is where we are going to look next on your budget.
-Remember to put money away for an emergency fund, savings, retirement, and investments.
+Remember to put money away for an emergency fund, savings, retirement and investments.

 Sometimes these deductions are made by your employer before your paycheck arrives.
-If that’s the case for you, list those deductions separately on your spreadsheet but do not include them in your budget, as it is money you don’t really have to spend each month.
+If that’s the case for you, list those deductions separately on your spreadsheet, but do not include them in your budget, as it is money you don’t really have to spend each month.